spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 laddr = "tcp://0.0.0.0:26603"
 ```

-### 2. EXTERNAL address (P2P), Add HOST IP/Public IP to the list of external address in config.toml, this is essential for outgoing connections.
+### 2. EXTERNAL address (P2P)

+Add HOST IP/Public IP to the list of external address in config.toml, this is essential for outgoing connections.

-Here I will add my HOST_IP and port to external_address under P2P configuration
+Here I will add my PROXMOX_HOST_IP/PUBLIC_IP  and respective port to external_address under P2P configuration

+### (a) NON_PROXMOX nodes hosting validator/fullnode

-#### (a) In case of hosting on a separate dedicated node, use PUBLIC IP (one from -ifconfig) and port same as p2p port (DEFAULT set before)
+use PUBLIC IP (one from -ifconfig) and port same as p2p port (DEFAULT port as this is recommended option and not changed above)

 ```
 external_address=<PUBLIC_IP>:26656